Existe aussi en Version Française

 As for being a stuntman, I would never claim that.
 I did stunt work for my characters as much as possible, and some double work for a few well-known actors, but the dangerous stunts I happily left to the experts.

-You have made several films with director Godfrey Ho (and producer Joseph Lai).
+You have made several films with director Godfrey Ho and producer Joseph Lai from IFD.
 Other Western actors such as Richard Harrison and Bruce Baron, who both did ninja films with Ho and Lai, explained to us they had been tricked.
-Indeed, the scenes they shot have been edited any which way with some old Asian pictures and, beyond the poor quality of the result, they eventually found themselves appearing in many more movies than their respective contracts did specify.
+Indeed, the scenes they shot have been edited any which way with some old Asian pictures and, beyond the poor quality of the result, they eventually found themselves appearing in many more movies than expected.
 Was it the same for you?
-Would you have a comment about the content of these two interviews?
-What memories do you keep of Bruce Baron, Pierre Tremblay, Richard Harrison, Louis Roth, Mike Abbott, Grant Temple, Alphonse Beni, etc.?

 Stuart and Louis Roth.